Last updated 6th June 2021

 This page is updated each week with Orders of Service for prayer and worship at home.
 Advice and ideas about how we, as a church, can continue to encourage ourselves and other to pray and deepen our relationship with God during the Coronavirus pandemic will also continue to appear here.

 In response to the Coronavirus outbreak there are a number of prayer and liturgy resources available here on the national CofE website.

 In addition, courtesy of St Laurence's Church in Chorley, we now have an Order of Service for prayer and worship at home.
-This Sixth Sunday of Easter (May 9) can be found here and there is a new one available every week.
+This Second Sunday after Trinity (June 13) can be found here and there is a new one available every week.

 We also have prayers available to be said by a family or carer at end of life.
 Click here for those.